 For the tile I did 1 coat of primer and only 1 coat of paint.

-I wanted to leave a little variation underneath the paint so it looked like actual painted brick, so one coat of paint was perfect.
+I wanted to leave a little variation underneath so it looked like actual painted brick, so one coat was perfect.

 Ok so now after all of the paint dried, we installed the fireplace first.
 I did some serious research on electric fireplaces.
 We thought about installing a gas one, but decided on electric in the end.